 Build a Bullet Graph

 A bullet graph is a variation of a bar graph developed to replace dashboard gauges and meters.
 A bullet graph is useful for comparing the performance of a primary measure to one or more other measures.
-Below is a single bullet graph showing how actual sales compared to estimated sales.
+It consists of one measure forming the bars and a second measure represented as a reference line with distribution bands.
+For more information on how to construct or read a bullet graph, see Bullet Graphs on Tableau's website.
+Below is a single bullet graph showing how inbound tourism compares to outbound tourism.

-Follow the steps below to learn how to create a bullet graph.
+Follow these steps to create a bullet graph:

-4. In the upper-right corner of the application, click Show Me.
+- In the top right of the toolbar, select Show Me.

 The graph updates to look like the following: